Scout7525/BSDA_Capstone/README.md

 Data is sourced from the **U.S. Census Bureau's American Community Survey (ACS) 1-Year Estimates**, using public APIs:
 🔗 https://www.census.gov/data/developers/data-sets/acs-1year.html

+Note: The year 2020 was intentionally excluded due to the U.S. Census Bureau not releasing ACS 1-Year Estimates that year because of COVID-19–related data disruptions.
+The year 2005 was also excluded because Gini Index values were not available in the 1-Year release for that period.
+These adjustments were handled by year-specific exception handling in `data_pull.py`.

 ---

 ## 📚 References